ilaflott/papiex/README.md

 When using calipers it is important to use them around regions that do run significant work.
 Our example of using it around a `printf` is not a good idea.

+## Bugs and Support
+Papiex is supported on a voluntary basis, and as such we rely on community participation to help find bugs and implement fixes.

+Please send your bug reports to:

+    mmperftools-bugs@minimalmetrics.com